Hospitality-grade floor protection · Ships in 1–3 business days · 90-day limited warranty

 Bonding: Superglue applied to all edges and corners.
 Manual application, manual quality check.
 Resists peeling at the edges where lateral stress concentrates.

-Fastener: Zinc-iron plated tubular rivet.
+Fastener: Zinc-plated steel tubular rivet.
 Shallow penetration and broader grip than a standard nail.
 Wide head molded into ABS.
 Anti-rotation notch molded into the rivet prevents spinning.
 Available in round, square, and rectangular.

 Typical Felt Pads